PascalReich/Daily-Dose-Of-Japanese-Python/README.md

 When open the file in Excel (or Libreoffice Calc) you'll be something like this:
 ![imagen](https://user-images.githubusercontent.com/79225325/114454212-f821c480-9b9f-11eb-88b3-0c8edff90f62.png)

+Now you don't have to save it as .csv, it makes it automatically.
 Save as .csv and import to anki, you'll see this, configure it like this:
 ![imagen](https://user-images.githubusercontent.com/79225325/114454951-c9581e00-9ba0-11eb-9796-2f1ff970fd97.png)